Credit Counseling Attorney in White Plains

-In most states, a list of approved credit counseling agencies for use in state court districts is kept by the United States trustee.
-The list of approved agencies is also available on the Internet Approved Credit Counseling agencies.
+In most states, a list of counseling agencies for use in state court districts is kept by the US trustee.
+The list of approved agencies is also available on the Internet Approved Credit Counseling Agencies.
 At first, an agency is on the list for a six-month probationary period.
 Approval is then renewed in one-year increments and can be revoked at any time.

 - Have qualified, experienced counselors who provide adequate counseling and have no financial interest in the counseling outcome.

 - Handle client funds securely.

 - Possess financial security to oversee the repayment plans of clients.